-From the hut it was to be another couple of hours and 600 metres or so of climbing to get to Sefinenfurgge – otherwise known as the pass.
+From the hut it was to be another couple of hours and 600 m or so of climbing to get to Sefinenfurgge.
 The rain had let up and visibility improved after lunch enough that we both enjoyed the lush, green landscape reminiscent of Ireland.

 Plodding on, I did take time to admire the wildflowers as we climbed ever higher.
 The last bit switch-backed through black scree to arrive at a small pass with a very steep set of stairs on the other side.

-Our descent of close to 1400 metres was tough – especially so because you had to pay close attention to your footing.
-But once down to the main road – with nary a soul around, the hiking turned delightful.
+Our descent of close to 1400 m was tough – especially because you had to pay close attention to your footing.
+Once down to the main road the hiking turned delightful.
 We passed well-appointed Swiss homes and waterfalls galore on the hike down a misty, moody valley.

 It was with some relief when we ended up in Griesalp – ready for a hot meal and a glass of wine.
 In chatting with a couple of Californian fellows we’d met early on the trip at dinner we learned that they avoided the pass because of the poor weather.